 How to become an organ donor: This information pertains to New York State, but may be applicable in other states as well.
-There are several ways for you to become an organ or tissue donor.
+There are several ways listed below for you to become an organ or tissue donor.
 Regardless of how you register, remember to tell your loved ones that you have made a legally binding decision to be a donor.

-Changing my mind after I enroll: If you should change your mind after you enroll, you should tell your health-care provider and your family that you have changed your mind.
+Changing my mind after I enroll: If you should change your mind after you enroll, you should tell your healthcare provider and your family that you have changed your mind.
 You should also write to the Department of Health (New York State Organ and Tissue Donor Registry, New York State Department of Health, Bureau of Standards Development, 433 River Street, Hedley Park Place, 6th Floor, Troy, New York 12180) to have your name removed from the Registry.
 If you signed the back of your driver's license, you should cross out the information.